xcompact3d/Incompact3d/INSTALL.md

 ```
 cmake -S . -B build
 ```
-By defult the build system will also download 2DECOMP&FFT and perform the build install using the Generic FFT backend.
+By defult the build system will also download 2DECOMP&FFT and perform the build install using the
+Generic FFT backend.
+Version 2.0.3 is the default for Xcompact3d building and all tests are performed against this specific version.
 If the directory does not exist it will be generated and it will contain the configuration files.
 The configuration can be further edited by using the `ccmake` utility as